 At 1 p.m. on Saturday, July 28, 1917, a group of between 8,000 and 10,000 African American men, women and children began marching through the streets of midtown Manhattan in what became one of the first civil rights protests in American history—nearly 50 years before the March on Washington.
 Accompanied only by the sound of drums as they moved down Fifth Avenue, the protestors marched in silence, mourning those killed in a wave of anti-African American violence that had swept across the nation.

-Incensed white residents went on the attack, setting fire to large sections of black neighborhoods, and indiscriminately beating, stabbing, shooting and lynching any blacks they could find—including the young, old and disabled.
+Incensed white residents went on the attack, setting fire to large sections of Black neighborhoods, and indiscriminately beating, stabbing, shooting and lynching any Blacks they could find—including the young, old and disabled.
 Earlier they had cut off access to the fire department’s water supply.
 The National Guard was once again called in, but did little to quell the unrest (and, according to some reports, joined the mob’s efforts).
-After 24 hours of violence, at least 40 blacks had been killed, although it’s likely that number was as high as 200.
-More than 6,000 black residents were left homeless, with an estimated $7 million (in today’s dollars) in property damage.
+After 24 hours of violence, at least 40 Black Americans had been killed, although it’s likely that number was as high as 200.
+More than 6,000 Black residents were left homeless, with an estimated $7 million (in today’s dollars) in property damage.

 An NAACP flyer advertising the march stated the group’s aims.
 “We march because we want our children to live in a better land and enjoy fairer conditions than have fallen to our lot,” the Rev. Charles Martin, an NAACP secretary, said.
 “We march in memory of our butchered dead, the massacre of the honest toilers who were removing the reproach of laziness and thriftlessness hurled at the entire race.
 They died to prove our worthiness to live.”

 The march was unlike anything New York—and America—had ever seen.
 There were no incidents of violence, and no arrests.
 The New York Times called it, “one of the most quiet and orderly demonstrations ever witnessed.”
-Despite the peaceful protest, anti-black attacks continued, including the Chicago Race Riot of 1919, which lasted nearly a week and left 23 blacks and 13 whites dead (with more than 500 injured) just two years later.
+Despite the peaceful protest, attacks on African Americans continued, including the Chicago Race Riot of 1919, which lasted nearly a week and left 23 Blacks people and 13 white people dead (with more than 500 injured) just two years later.